samkenxstream/SamKenX-zkevm-doc/mkdocs/docs/zkEVM/Overview/Overview.md

 - In addition to running zkEVM's zkNode software, Aggregators need to have specialised hardware for creating the zero-knowledge validity proofs.
 We, herein, call it the zkProver.
 (You will read about it later in this document).
 - For a given batch or batches, an Aggregator that submits a validity proof first earns the Matic fee (which is being paid by the Sequencer(s) of the batch(es)).
 - The Aggregators need to indicate their intention to validate transactions and then they compete to produce the validity proofs based on their own strategy.

+##### Incentivization Structure

+Below is a summary of the structure of how Sequencers and Aggregators are incentivised:

+- Sequencer
+  - Collects transactions and publish them in a batch
+  - Receives fees from the published transactions
+  - Pays L1 transaction fees + MATIC (depends on pending batches)
+  - MATIC goes to Aggregators
+  - Profitable if: `txs fees` > `L1 call` + `MATIC` fee
+- Aggregator
+  - Processes transactions published by Sequencers
+  - Builds zkProof
+  - Receives MATIC from Sequencer
+  - Static Cost: L1 call cost + Server cost (to build a proof)
+  - Profitable if: `MATIC fee` > `L1 call` + `Server cost`